-Program Success Target for this Measurement 100% Percent of Program Achieving 100% Target National and A 1 1 and in later than all the December the sections of 1 1 and the said of the day 2.1° 1.1 Methods As each student matriculates through the Program, the performance level expectations from the beginning to the end of students' clinic experiences increases.
+Program Success Target for this s Measurement 100% Percent of Program Achieving Target 100% As each student matriculates through the Program, the performance level expectations from the beginning to the end of stude experiences increases.
 These expectations are indicated on the Clinic Evaluation Form.
-A Clinic Evaluation From must be competed each patient treatment interaction.
-Each clinical procedure evaluated is represented by a value indicating the maximum amount of error student can obtain for that particular procedure while still achieving a "Mastery."
-As a student progresses to the next higher clinical course the value of each error decreases meaning less errors can occur for each procedure for each subsequent clinical course.
-As an example patient classified as SRP II, a student in Clinic I is allowed to leave three pieces of calculus and still receive a mastery for that procedus student in Clinic II can leave no more than two pieces of calculus and a student in Clinic III can leave only one piece of calculus.
-This also seen with radiographs exposed clinically as each semester a passing grade to earn credit for a series of images increases for each subsequent clinical course.
-The performance level is expected to be higher for each clinical course in the curriculum as these courses taken in order.
-Meeting these criteria give an indication that clinical competence is being achieved for the student's level of experience relation to that particular clinical course within the curriculum.
-Students treat a variety of patients including pedodontic, adolescent, and adult in Clinical Dental Hygiene I with calculus classifications required being Class I and II.
-This provides the opportunity for student take these newly learned skills into the clinical setting and become acclimated to the environment while treating patients that correlate their current skill level.
-By Clinical Dental Hygiene II DH 370, completed services are fully integrated and program requirements inc successive order of clinical skill competence, resulting in continued comprehensive dental hygiene treatment.
-Students are intr Measurement Instrument 2 Indirect measure program outcon e of student learning: Data from student exit survey vs will demonstrate at least 90% agre ement that future graduates meet Criteria for Student Success Student exit sur veys should indicate that the upcoming dental hygils likely stage of life and for all periodontal classifications pared in providing oral health care to Program Success Target for this 90% Percent of Program Achieving Target 100% Methods Student exit surveys are provided the last week of classes before graduation.
-The goals of the program are listed with descriptions under each asking the student if they feel well prepared, prepared, not prepared, or do not know in relation to various components of these goals.
-Surveys were provided with all BS and AS students (28) earning degrees responding.
-One goal listed that correlated with the student learning outcome was does the program prepare dental hygienists who possess the reasoning, judgment and leadership skills necessary to identify problems, develop solutions to problems, implement these solutions, and evaluate the effectiveness of these solutions through formulating a dental hygiene assessment and developing a treatment plan.
-Twenty-six of the respondents felt well prepared with two indicating they felt prepared.
-Another goal related to this student learning outcome was does the program prepare dental hygienists who can function in the increasingly complex, interdisciplinary healthcare system and who are able to meet the dental hygiene care needs of the elderly, culturally diverse, disadvantaged, and physically challenged.
-Twenty-seven respondents stated they felt well prepared and one responent stated they felt prepared to effectively communicate with, educate, and treat all patients from a wide variety of backgrounds ment Instrument 3
+A Clinic Evaluation From must be ceach patient treatment interaction.
+Each clinical procedure evaluated is represented by a value indicating the maximum amo student can obtain for that particular procedure while still achieving a "Mastery."
+As a student progresses to the next higher the value of each error decreases meaning less errors can occur for each procedure for each subsequent clinical course.
+As a patient classified as SRP II, a student in Clinic I is allowed to leave three pieces of calculus and still receive a mastery for the student in Clinic II can leave no more than two pieces of calculus and a student in Clinic III can leave only one piece of calculus and as each semester a passing grade to earn credit for a series of images increases subsequent clinical course.
+The performance level is expected to be higher for each clinical course in the curriculum as these taken in order.
+Meeting these criteria give an indication that clinical competence is being achieved for the student's level of relation to that particular clinical course within the curriculum.
+Students treat a variety of patients including pedodontic, ado adult in Clinical Dental Hygiene I with calculus classifications required being Class I and II.
+This provides the opportunity I take these newly learned skills into the clinical setting and become acclimated to the environment while treating patients that their current skill level.
+By Clinical Dental Hygiene II DH 370, completed services are fully integrated and program require successive order of clinical skill competence, resulting in continued comprehensive dental hygiene treatment.
+Students are i more difficult calculus classifications Class III and IV, periodontal patients, senior patients, and patients with special needs.
+Hygiene II DH 371 provides for the continuation in the Measurement Instrument 2 program outcom Criteria for Student Success veys should indicate that the upcoming dental hy I stage of life and for all periodontal classification ons. pared in providing oral health care to Program Success Target for this s Measurement 90% Percent of Program Achieving Target 100% Methods Student exit surveys are provided the last week of classes before graduation.
+The goals of the program are listed with descrip each asking the student if they feel well prepared, prepared, not prepared, or do not know in relation to various components of Surveys were provided with all BS and AS students (28) earning degrees responding.
+One goal listed that correlated with the learning outcome was does the program prepare dental hygienists who possess the reasoning, judgment and leadership skills in identify problems, develop solutions to problems, implement these solutions, and evaluate the effectiveness of these solutions formulating a dental hygiene assessment and developing a treatment plan.
+Twenty-six of the respondents felt well prepared with indicating they felt prepared.
+Another goal related to this student learning outcome was does the program prepare dental hygical function in the increasingly complex, interdisciplinary healthcare system and who are able to meet the dental hygiene care needlederly, culturally diverse, disadvantaged, and physically challenged.
+Twenty-seven respondents stated they felt well prepared responent stated they felt prepared to effectively communicate with, educate, and treat all patients from a wide variety of back